anuja2015/AZ-104/Monitor-and-back-up-Azure-resources/Module25.md

-# Module:25 Configure Log Analytics
+# Module:25 Configure Log Analytics and Network Watcher

 - edit and run log queries for the data collected in Azure Monitor Logs
 - supports the Kusto Query Language (KQL).